Programming Methology, Fall 2021

 - Recursive functions with integer arguments

-- A few algorithms and data structures including lists, trees, and recursion
+- Algorithms and data structures, including lists, trees, and recursion

-All assignment in this course are individual assignments.
-You should not work with any other students.
-As a guideline, to distinguish discussion from plagiarism, feel free to discuss problems verbally or via temporary written means (e.g., whiteboard) but do not share written matter.
+All assignments in this course are individual assignments.
+You should not work on homework with other students.
+You are welcome to study and discuss course material together.
+As a guideline, to distinguish discussion from plagiarism, feel free to discuss problems verbally or via temporary written means (e.g., whiteboard) but do not share written matter (such as code snippets).
 If you have questions about this matter, please ask.

 As members of the College of Information and Computer Sciences at UMass Amherst we expect everyone to behave responsibly and honorably.
 In particular, we expect each of you not to give, receive, or use aid in examinations, nor to give, receive, or use unpermitted aid in any academic work.
 Doing your part in observing this code, and ensuring that others do likewise is essential for having a community of respect, integrity, fairness, and trust.